 But you'd be wrong.

 Known mostly in the United States for its Blu-ray players (yes, really), Oppo is a Chinese electronics maker that is easily ignored.
-I hadn't even heard of their Blu-ray players until last week (and only because I looked them up on Wikipedia).
 Read More